Shecodesin22/Capstone-Project/README.md

 Farxiga had a huge spike in 2020 payments because it was considered a potential treatment for COVID to prevent major organs in the body from shutting down.

+Please see the Capstone Presentation.pdf for graphs showing the time series distributions for each of the 7 most common drugs/biologics.

 ### Modeling
 Eleven time series models were built for the daily aggregated payments for each of the 7 most common drugs/biologics.
 These models were not deemed to be as good as the models based on the monthly aggregated payments, and so will not be discussed.

 Ten time series models were built for the weeky aggregated payments for each of the 7 most common drugs/biologics.
 These models were not deemed to be as good as the models based on the monthly aggregated payments, and so will not be discussed.

 Eighteen time series models were built for the monthly aggregated payments for each of the 7 most common drugs/biologics.
 These included a simple mean baseline model, a simple expontential smoothing model, 4 seasonal baseline shift models based on 4,6, 12, and 18 time periods, 4 Holt-Winters multiplicative models built on those same 4 time periods, 4 Holt-Winters additive models built on those same 4 time periods, and 4 SARIMA models built on those 4 time periods.

+Please see the Capstone Presentation.pdf for the RMSE details of the final 18 models for each of the 7 most common drugs/biologics.

 #### Limitations
 COVID radically impacted medical behavior and medical supply chains and healthcare services.
 Therefore, using historical payment data is not the most optimal method to predict 2020 Cincinnati CMS physician payments.